escapedcat/react-redux-soundcloud--exp/README.md

 import { watchForLoadScUser } from './sagas/sagas';
 storeConfig.sagaMiddleware.run(watchForLoadScUser);
 ```
-And now the error message sare gone.
+And now the error messages are gone.
 Yay?
-What happens if I cklick the button now?
-I almost do not dare...
+What happens if I click the button now?
+I almost dont' dare...
 Let's click it anyway!

+`0_o`
-`0_o` finally what we expected to get like 2 hours ago:
+...finally what we expected to get like 2 hours ago:
 ```
 Object {type: "SC_USER_LOAD_FAILURE", error: ReferenceError: fetchPosts is not defined
     at loadScUser$ (http://localhost:8080/bundle.js:46598:…}